A. Principles and Scope

 - Administrative Hearing

-The term "administrative hearing" refers to a conduct hearing wherein a respondent meets individually with a Hearing Administrator who reviews the reported charges against the student and all other relevant information to determine whether a respondent is "responsible" or "not responsible" for the alleged violation(s) and to address any appropriate outcome(s).
+The term “administrative hearing” refers to a disciplinary hearing wherein a respondent meets individually with a Hearing Administrator who reviews the reported charges against the student and all other relevant information to determine whether a respondent is “responsible” or “not responsible” for the alleged violation(s) and to address any appropriate outcome(s).

 - Agreed Resolution

-The term "agreed resolution" refers to a conduct resolution where a respondent elects to resolve outstanding violation(s) with a Hearing Administrator in lieu of a conduct hearing by accepting responsibility for the alleged violation(s) and the meeting focuses on determining an appropriate sanction(s), if any.
+The term "agreed resolution" refers to a conduct resolution where a respondent elects to resolve outstanding violation(s) with a Hearing Administrator in lieu of a disciplinary hearing by accepting responsibility for the alleged violation(s) and the meeting focuses on determining an appropriate sanction(s), if any.

 - Alleged Victim

 The term “alleged victim” refers to any person who reportedly experienced a material loss, harm or injury, either physically, mentally or emotionally.
 When OSAR becomes aware of reported misconduct, the alleged victim shall be informed of available resources on campus, referral services, and their rights throughout the conduct process.